-Ice Cave involves freeing a variety of Cave Penguins from ice blocks by raising and lowering one's arms a number of times in order to trigger the appearance of day-night cycles.
-This activity creates an incentive for the patient to do multiple repetitions of this exercise if called for by the patient's rehabilitation or wellness plan.
-Optional mirror therapy setting available.
+The Ice Cave sub-activity involves freeing a variety of Cave Penguins from ice blocks by raising and lowering one's arms a number of times in order to trigger the appearance of day-night cycles.
+This activity creates an incentive for the patient to do multiple repetitions of this exercise if called for by the patient's rehabilitation plan.